Pelosi, McConnell decline coronavirus testing offer from Trump administration

 CLICK HERE TO GET THE FOX NEWS APP

-Senior aides from both sides of the aisle told Fox that these provisions should have been worked out weeks ago, instead of sent out at the last minute on Friday.
+Senior aides from both sides of the aisle told Fox News that these provisions should have been worked out weeks ago, instead of sent out at the last minute on Friday.

 “They knew we were coming back at some point,” one exasperated senior Senate source told Fox News.
 “These things should have been in place before the decision was made to come back.”